Spray Diagnostics & Advanced Imaging

 Difference between a conventional laser sheet (left) and a SLIPI measurement (right), for a GDI spray.
 The spray plumes are enhanced with SLIPI.

-The figure to the right illustrates two different ways of achieving an intensity modulated pattern.
+Two different ways of achieving an intensity modulated pattern.

 In this arrangement, a line grating is simply imaged, using a standard lens, onto the sample of interest.
 The advantage is (1) energy preservation and (2) simplicity.
 The disadvantage is (1) that it can generate residual lines, due to the higher harmonics present in the line grating.